Dynamic Local Average Treatment Effects in Time Series: Introduction

 Economists work hard to extract plausibly exogenous variation in order to identify causal effects.
 Many identification strategies used in applied work either rely directly on instrumental variables (IVs) or can be reframed in terms of IV identification.
 This holds also in dynamic settings where, for example, external IVs may be constructed using a narrative approach or heteroskedasticity is exploited to yield additional identifying equations.
 Since \citet{imbens/angrist:1994}, it has been well-known that IV-based approaches identify the local average treatment effect (LATE)\textemdash the average treatment effect for the sub-population of compliers, i.e., those whose treatment status is influenced by the policy intervention (the instrument).

+This paper makes four main contributions.
+First, we show that compliers can be identified at the individual (time-period) level.
+Second, we demonstrate that the exclusion restriction can be tested.
+Third, we introduce a dynamic programming method to detect the most-strongly identified subsample when instrument relevance is time-varying, and we show how this subsample can be used to improve estimation.
+Fourth, we develop identification-robust inference procedures based on the strongly-identified subsample that are more efficient than existing full sample procedures when identification fails over parts of the sample.
+We discuss each contribution in turn.

 In the LATE framework, the sub-population of compliers is unobserved.
 This means that although a LATE can be identified, the specific sample observations this effect represents is unknown.
 This limitation is often described informally as the inability to observe an observation's treatment status under both the intervention and non-intervention scenarios.
-From a practical interpretability perspective, this presents a challenge that has been widely discussed in the literature {[}see, e.g., \citet{angrist/imbens/rubin:1996}, \citet{heckman:1996}, \citet{imbens:2010} and \citet{robins/greenland:1996}{]}.
-Some progress has been made by \citet{imbens/rubin:1997} and \citet{abadie:2003} who show that the proportion of compliers and some of their statistical characteristics can be identified, provided these characteristics can be expressed as functions of moments of the joint distribution of observed data.
-Using these results, \citet{bhuller/dahl/loken/mogstad:2020} conduct a detailed analysis of compliers in the context of interpreting IV estimates of the effect of incarceration on recidivism and subsequent labor market outcomes.
-Their work, along with many other studies, highlights the importance of identifying the (characteristics of) compliers when drawing policy implications.
+From a practical interpretability perspective, this presents a challenge that has been widely discussed in the literature {[}see, e.g., \citet{angrist/imbens/rubin:1996}, \citet{heckman:1996}, \citet{heckman/vytlacil:2005} and \citet{imbens:2010}{]}.
+Some progress has been made by \citet{imbens/rubin:1997} and \citet{abadie:2003} who show that the proportion of compliers and some of their statistical characteristics can be identified provided the treatment is binary.